SEMO-GABD/SEMO-GABD.github.io/README.md

 #### Reality Check For You

 A regular semester is 15 weeks long, not counting final exams.
 During that time, a 3 credit hour course will have 37.5 hours of class time.
 The university expects two hours of additional work by the student for each hour of class time.
 That is another 75 hours, for a a total 112.5 hours.
-This summer course is only 39 *days,* including weekends Thus, to meet the requirements for a regular semester, you will need to average about 2.8 hours of work per day.
+This summer course is only 39 *days,* including weekends.
+Thus, to meet the requirements for a regular semester, you will need to average about 2.8 hours of work per day.
 Some exercises will not need all that time.
 Others might need more, depending on how fast you work.

 Be realistic.
 You have a lot of learning to do in the coming six weeks.
 Odds are, you will be learning a new skill set in an unfamiliar setting.
 You will have many exercises to complete that will drill those skills into your fingers and your brain.
 The exercises will go slowly at first but you will get faster with practice.
 Do not cheat yourself by copying and pasting.
 You will not learn the skills and you will begin to struggle.